Age 65 and Older

 Age 85 and Older

-The U.S. Census Bureau reports that the population age 85 and older is expected to increase from 5.3 million in 2006 to almost 21 million in 2050.
-The Hispanic/Latino population 80 and older is expected to increase from 3% in 1990 to 14% in 2050.
+The U.S. Census Bureau reports that the population age 85 and older is expected to increase from 6.7 million in 2020 to almost 14.4 million in 2040.
+The Hispanic/Latino population age 85 and older is expected to increase from 500,000 in 2019 to 3.4 million in 2060.
 The Parent Support Ratio (PSR) represents the number of persons 80 years and over per 100 persons aged 50-64 years of a specific racial/ethnic group.
 By mid-century, the PSR for the Hispanic population is expected to triple from 11.3 to 36.4 (U.S. Bureau of the Census, 1993).

 Centenarians